White Sox vs. Angels Player Props Betting Odds

 Robert Stats

-- Robert has recorded 50 hits with 13 doubles, 13 home runs and 11 walks.
+- Luis Robert has put up 50 hits with 13 doubles, 13 home runs and 11 walks.
 He has driven in 30 runs with two stolen bases.

 Robert Recent Games